ldwgs/ludwig.press/README.md

 21 Jan 2017
-- added a blog post.ss
+- added a new blog post

 19 Jan 2017
 - added a blog post. engh, need to eat. this cup of tea is barely giving me enough energy.